Expensify/App/contributingGuides/FORMS.md

     validate={this.validate}
     onSubmit={this.onSubmit}
 >
-    // Wrapping TextInput in a View to show that Form inputs can be nested in other components
+    // Wrapping InputWrapper in a View to show that Form inputs can be nested in other components
     <View>
         <InputWrapper
             InputComponent={TextInput}